Xuedinan/MessageBox/README.md

 * Name: Xuedinan Gao
+* Github Username: DinanG
-* Semester: CS 5001 Fall 2023
+* Semester: Fall 2023
+* Course: CS 5001

-## MessageBox
+## Project Overview

-This is a simple message box program with R/W on the local database, user can leave message to a selected accounts in the program and save the message in the program database.
+This is a "email" program called "MessageBox" with Review and Write on the local database, user can leave message to a selected accounts in the program and save the message in the program database.

 When the user logs back into the program, the user can review the historical message that is received from other users.

 It's working like a Email system, send or review message.

+# Program run guidance

+1. Program strucrue

+MessageBox inlude 5 files in total

+Three .py files
+    - login_logout_messagebox.py # stored all functions for login and signup

+    - updated_message_messagebox.py # storeed all functions for review or send messag

+    - main_messagebox.py # main() function

+Two .txt files
+    - user_info.txt # stored username and password with data structure "username:password"

+    - user_message.txt # stored sender, receiver and message information with data structure "sender,receiver,message"

+2. How to run or test it

+    - User could directly run main_messagebox.py and follow instruction to signup account and send message to the accounts in the system.
+(Review message won't work, becuase this is new account)

+    - User could directly run main_messagebox.py and login program with test account "username: gao / password: 123" to review the existing message for "gao"

 ## Interactions with users are